mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 ![WD Purple HDD](/assets/images/2024-06-30-homelab-hardware/wd-purple.jpg)

-The hard drive is connected to the server using a USB3 to SATA adapter with [UASP](https://en.wikipedia.org/wiki/USB_Attached_SCSI) support.
+The hard drive is connected to the server using a USB 3.0 to SATA adapter with [UASP](https://en.wikipedia.org/wiki/USB_Attached_SCSI) support.
 Additionally, for 3.5-inch disks, a 12V/2A power adapter is required.

 ![USB3 to SATA adapter](/assets/images/2024-06-30-homelab-hardware/usb3sata.jpg)

 ## Sonoff ZBDongle-E

-Here’s why I chose the Sonoff ZBDongle-E for my homelab?
+Here’s why I chose the Sonoff ZBDongle-E for my homelab:

-* Sonoff ZBDongle-E seamlessly integrates with Home Assistant’s integration, making it an excellent choice for Zigbee networks within my smart home.
+* Sonoff ZBDongle-E seamlessly integrates with Home Assistant, making it an excellent choice for Zigbee networks within my smart home.
-* It's based on the Silicon Labs EFR32MG21 SoC (System-on-Chip).
+* It’s based on the Silicon Labs EFR32MG21 SoC (System-on-Chip).
-This powerful chip ensures reliable communication and efficient performance.
+This powerful chip ensures reliable communication and efficient performance in networks with at least several dozen devices.
 * To extend the signal range, I connected the Sonoff ZBDongle-E using a 1.5m USB extension cable and mounted it outside the 19’’ rack.
+I didn't observe any connectivity problems, the worst reported Link Quality Indicator (LQI) is 90 for the farthest device.

 ![Sonoff ZBDongle-E](/assets/images/2024-06-30-homelab-hardware/efr32mg21.jpg)